Short Sunderland: Access and servicing

 Normally, the weapons were either bombs or depth charges and the racks were limited to a maximum of 1000 lb each.
 After the first salvo was dropped, the crew had to get the next eight weapons loaded before the pilot had the aircraft positioned on the next bombing run.
 The fixed nose guns (introduced when in service with Australian units) were removed when the aircraft was on the water and stowed in the gun room just aft of the bow compartment.
 The toilet was in the right half of this same compartment and stairs from the cockpit to the bow area divided the two.

 Maintenance was performed on the engines by opening panels in the leading edge of the wing either side of the powerplant.
 A plank could be fitted across the front of the engine on the extensions of the open panels.
 A small manually started auxiliary petrol engine, which was fitted into the leading edge of the right wing, powered a bilge pump for clearing water and other fluids from the fuselage bilges and a fuel pump for refuelling.
 Generally, the aircraft were reasonably water tight, and two people manually operating a wobble pump could transfer fuel faster than the auxiliary pump.
 In sheltered moorings or at sea, fuelling was accomplished by a powered or unpowered barge and with engine driven or hand powered pumps.
 At regular moorings, there would be specially designed refuelling barges to do the job, normally manned by trained marine crew.
 These vessels could refuel many aircraft during the course of the day.
 Handling of the fuel nozzles and opening/closing the aircraft fuel tanks would normally be an aircraftman's task.

 Airframe repairs were either effected from the inside or delayed until the aircraft was in a sheltered mooring or beached.
-One serious problem that beset the aircraft was that the heat-treated rivets in the hull plates were susceptible to corrosion after a period in salt water (depending on the quality of the heat treatment process).
+One serious problem was that the heat-treated rivets in the hull plates were susceptible to corrosion after a period in salt water (depending on the quality of the heat treatment process).
 The heads would pop off from stress corrosion, allowing seawater to leak into the bilges.
-The only option was to haul the aircraft out onto the "hard" and replace them, usually at the cost of many additional heads breaking off from the vibration of the riveting.
+The only option was to haul the aircraft out of the water and replace them, usually at the cost of many additional heads breaking off from the vibration of the riveting.